 It should come as no surprise that emotional labor is part of every wedding.
 Weddings are centered around living up to social expectations, managing people’s feelings, and making people comfortable.
 I’m sure you’ve already reached the not-at-all-shocking conclusion that women are doing the majority of the emotional labor for weddings, just as in everyday work and home life.

-And what’s worse: society heaps enormous pressure on them to do it.
-It doesn’t even need to be said aloud that this job is entirely hers; we all understand this.
+And what’s worse: society heaps enormous pressure on women to do it.
+It doesn’t even need to be said aloud that this job is entirely hers; we all understand it implicitly.
 It’s blatant in the way we talk about weddings, how we see them in the media, and even in how the wedding industry positions itself.

 It’s the best day of her life!
 (And a trap for him.)